Right-to-left language features

 Using the Character Map and ASCII character codes to enter text

-Depending on which languages you need, Munja can enter text by using the Character Map or ASCII character codes.
-For information about ASCII character codes, see Insert ¢, £, ¥, ®, and other characters not on the keyboard.
+Depending on which languages you need, you can enter text by using the Character Map or ASCII character codes.
+To learn how to automatically insert ASCII character codes using the Symbol gallery, see Insert symbols.

 If you only want to enter a little text in another language and don’t want to switch your keyboard, you can use the Character Map, one of the Accessories in Microsoft Windows, to enter text.
 You can select a character from one of the right-to-left or left-to-right language font pages, copy it to the Clipboard, and then insert the character in your document.
 For more information about how to use the Character Map to enter text, see Using special characters (Character Map).